sixeight7/VController/README.md

 Start with VController.ino to browse this code.
 It has the main setup and loop from where all the other files are called.

+I tried to seperate the different tasks of the VController in the different files.
+Complete seperation is not possible, but it helps a great deal in finding stuff back.

 Short desciption of each file:

 B_settings.ino: contains the basic settings for the pedal, like MIDI addresses and function of switches.